 When you’ve finished with your conker, you may want to bury it somewhere and see if it grows into a sapling (a young tree).
 If you help it along the way, then you’ll also be doing no. 41 of your ‘50 things’ - help a plant to grow.

-Word of warning: despite the fact that they can be cooked, do not try to eat your conkers.
+Even though they can be cooked, do not try to eat your conkers.
 They are not the same as chestnuts and can be mildly poisonous (making you sick) if consumed.

 Did you know that there are World Conker Championships held every year in the UK?
 They have categories for all ages.
-Maybe you’ll become expert enough to enter?
+Maybe you’ll become expert enough to enter.

 To ensure you can complete your ‘50 things to do before you’re 11¾’ activities safely, here are some top tips to help you complete your challenges with safety in mind.

 Download the full ‘50 things to do before you’re 11¾’ activity list.